OGGM/oggm-edu/docs/roadmap.rst

 Intro
 -----

-As of December 2019, we have on the platform:
+As of June 2020, we have on the platform:

-- an interactive app (World Glacier Explorer)
+- 4 interactive web apps
 - 8 jupyter notebooks templates in various complexity levels
 - a series of glacier graphics
 - bits of documentation for teachers about how to use the notebooks and MyBinder